moka491/senko-san/README.md

 # Install the dependencies
 npm install # (or yarn)

-# Or: build and start for production use
+# Build and start for production use
 npm run start # (yarn start)
 ```

 And there you go!
 You can now invite the bot to any server of your choice and use it!
 If you need an invite link, go [here](https://discord.com/developers/applications) again, select your application,
-click on the OAuth2 tab and click the `bot` checkbox in the `Scopes` box.
+click on the OAuth2 tab and click the `bot` checkbox in the `Scopes` block.

 ## Developing